Final Agency Decision No Longer Needed in Medicaid Appeals

 - If the provider believes that it is medically necessary for the beneficiary to continue the service that has been under appeal, the provider shall submit a prior approval request to the appropriate UR contractor within 15 calendar days of the date of the OAH decision in order to avoid an interruption in services.
 Upon receipt by the UR contractor of a request for service authorization within the 15 calendar days of the OAH decision, a determination to approve, deny, reduce, or terminate the request will be made within 15 business days – or in accordance with the contractor’s contract with Medicaid.
 If the request cannot be approved as submitted, authorization for payment will remain in effect without interruption for at least 10 calendar days following the mailing of the notice of decision on the new request for prior approval.

 - If the request is denied or reduced, it will be treated as a timely request for reauthorization and maintenance of service (MOS) pending appeal will apply.

 Remember, regardless of the OAH Decision, you still have the right to a judicial review at Superior Court.

-Posted on March 5, 2013, in Appeal Deadlines, Dentistry Services, DHHS, Division of Medical Assistance, Health Care Providers and Services, Judicial Review, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Appeals, Mental Health, Mental Illness, North Carolina, OAH, Outpatient Behavioral Health, Petitions for Contested Cases and tagged Administrative Law Judge, DHHS, Judicial Review, Medicaid, North Carolina, OAH, Superior Court.
+Posted on March 5, 2013, in Appeal Deadlines, Dentistry Services, Division of Medical Assistance, Health Care Providers and Services, Judicial Review, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Appeals, Mental Health, Mental Illness, NC DHHS, North Carolina, OAH, Outpatient Behavioral Health, Petitions for Contested Cases and tagged Administrative Law Judge, Judicial Review, Medicaid, NC DHHS, North Carolina, OAH, Superior Court.
 Bookmark the permalink.
 4 Comments.